 Step 2: Whisk It Up!

-Measure out 100g of your reduced aqua faba then place it in a clean, dry glass bowl along with ¼ teaspoon of cream of tartar.
-Whisk on high speed until it all becomes frothy and pale yellow in colour.
+Measure out 100g of your reduced aquafaba then place it in a clean, dry glass bowl along with ¼ teaspoon of cream of tartar.
+Whisk on high speed until it all becomes frothy and pale.

-Note that it’s very important that you use a very clean bowl when whipping your aqua faba.
-As with traditional macarons, one little speck of food or anything else in the bowl can prevent the meringue from forming properly.
+Note that it’s very important that you use a very clean bowl when whipping your aquafaba.
+As with traditional macarons, one little speck of food or grease in the bowl can prevent the meringue from forming properly.